Mr-lhk/RandomNumGenerator/README.md

 Such operation will automatically followed by a refresh operation, which will cause the reread of the setting file and the erase of the output table, make it possible to select a person again
 The refresh can also be comleted by clicking the button

+The program provides two ways to generate new random nums, single-generation and multi-generation Click the button of single-generation, and a new num will be generated, if possible You can also click the arrows to change the frequency of the multi-generation function, which is shown in the text box beside.
+Then click the button of multi-generate to generate random nums according to the frequency

 ### Setting File Format

+ **Warning:** The file **must** be encoded in ANSI format!

 The first line contains an integer $length$ , the number of items